erikvanoosten/metrics-scala/README.md

 Migrating from 3.x to 4.x is simply a matter of replacing the package from `nl.grons.metrics` to `nl.grons.metrics4`, and recompiling the code.

-Metrics-scala 3.x and metrics-scala 4.x can be used at the same time on top of either Dropwizard Metrics 3.x or 4.x (excluding Dropwizard metrics 4.0.0).
-Metrics4-scala-hdr can only be used on top of Dropwizard Metrics 4.x.
+Metrics-scala 3.x and metrics-scala 4.x can mostly be used at the same time on top of either Dropwizard Metrics 3.x or 4.x (excluding Dropwizard metrics 4.0.0).
+Unfortunately HDR support is not compatible over major Dropwizard version.

 ## Download 4.x